eik-lib/website/docs/overview_workflow.md

 ## Ahead of time mapping

-When working with ahead of time mapping the workflow are as follow:
+When working with ahead of time mapping the workflow is as follow:

 ![Workflow of ahead of time mapping](/img/workflow_ahead_of_time_mapping.min.svg)